-Not even half a century ago America was segregated, when everything depended on teh color of one’s skin.
+Not even half a century ago America was segregated, when everything depended on the color of one’s skin.
 Access to schools, restaurants, parks, buses or even water fountains was segregated.
-And born into this segregated world was Martin Luther King Jr..
+And born into this segregated world was Martin Luther King Jr.

 The son of a black preacher, King was taught from a young age that he was equal.
 He deserved the same rights and freedoms as anyone.
 He dreams of a nation where people are not judged by the color of their skin but by their character.
 And he believed that dream could one day become reality.

-Armed with one the nonviolent teachings of Ghandi and a staunch belief that all men and women were created equal, Martin Luther King Jr. stepped to the forefront of the Civil Rights Movement.
-Through a series of peaceful protests and amrches, King captured the attention of the world…and changed the lives of millions of Americans forever.
+Armed with one the nonviolent teachings of Ghandi and a staunch belief that all men and women were created equal, Martin Luther King Jr. stepped to the forefront of the Civil Rights movement.
+Through a series of peaceful protests and marches, King captured the attention of the world… and changed the lives of millions of Americans forever.